-- To have high expectations that each child will reach their potential in all aspects of school life. - To develop independent learners, who can transfer these skills to future life. - To provide children with high quality-first teaching through regular training at staff CPD sessions. - To meet individual needs through a wide range of provision. - To attain high levels of satisfaction and participation from pupils, parents and carers - To educate pupils with SEND, wherever possible, alongside peers in mainstream classrooms.
+- To have high expectations that each child will reach their potential in all aspects of school life. - To develop independent learners, who can transfer these skills to future life. - To provide children with high quality-first teaching. - To meet individual needs through a wide range of provision. - To attain high levels of satisfaction and participation from pupils, parents and carers - To educate pupils with SEND, wherever possible, alongside peers in mainstream classrooms. - To identify the needs of pupils with SEND as early as possible.

-- To identify the needs of pupils with SEND as early as possible. - To assess pupil data regularly and provide appropriate support where it is needed. - To achieve a level of staff expertise to meet pupil needs. - To create a school environment where pupils feel safe to voice their opinions of their own needs.
+- To assess pupil data regularly and provide appropriate support where it is needed. - To achieve a level of staff expertise to meet pupil needs. - To create a school environment where pupils feel safe to voice their opinions of their own needs.